ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 Data types and table engines in the `CREATE` query are written the same way as identifiers or functions.
 In other words, they may or may not contain an arguments list in brackets.
 For more information, see the sections "Data types," "Table engines," and "CREATE".

-## Expression aliases
+## Expression Aliases

-Alias is a developer defined name for expression in a query.
+Alias is a user defined name for an expression in a query.

 ```
 expr AS alias